The travel policy per the Craighead County Employment/Personnel Policy Handbook is follows:

 Things to remember when completing the TR-1:

-Please contact County Judge Ed Hill at (870) 933-4500 if you have any questions concerning this guidance.
+Please contact County Judge Marvin Day at (870) 933-4500 if you have any questions concerning this guidance.
 I would rather you ask prior to making an assumption about something that is not clear or not addressed.
 Updates will be provided as necessary to provide assist in the effective administration of the policy.